-Figure 9.
-Rose diagram of the orientations of crisp features within Mare Tranquillitatis.
+Figure 11.
+Rose diagram of the orientations of crisp features within Mare Tranquillitatis, including lobate scarps and wrinkle ridges.
 Crips features share a western to northwestern orientation.

-Figure 10.
-Evidence for more recent activity by ancient wrinkle ridges in Mare Tranquillitatis. (a) Shows the topographic map of the region southeast of the Lamont anomaly.
-The stars mark the locations of (b) and (c). (b) Shows NAC image (M1108125194LE; 3.43° N, 23.97° E) showing a part of a concentric wrinkle ridge at the southeastern Lamont anomaly.
-It crosscuts craters with ~100 m in diameter (white arrow) and exhibits several boulder fields (black arrows). (c) NAC image (M162134363LE) of faint graben-like features on the hanging wall of a wrinkle ridge (0.45° S, 26.47° E).
+Figure 12.
+Evidence for recent activity by ancient wrinkle ridges in Mare Tranquillitatis. (a) Shows the topographic map of the region southeast of the Lamont anomaly.
+The stars mark the locations of (b) and (c). (b) Shows NAC image (M1108125194LE; $3.43^{\circ}$ N, $23.97^{\circ}$ E) showing a part of a concentric wrinkle ridge at the southeastern Lamont anomaly.
+It crosscuts craters with ~100 m in diameter (white arrow) and exhibits several boulder fields (black arrows). (c) NAC image (M162134363LE) of faint graben-like features on the hanging wall of a wrinkle ridge ( $0.45^{\circ}$ S, $26.47^{\circ}$ E).
+A color-blindness-friendly version can be accessed in the supplementary materials (Fig. S3).

-1 Timing and Origin of Compressional Tectonism in Mare Tranquillitatis 2 Enter authors here: T. Frueh1, H. Hiesinger1, C. van der Bogert1, J. Clark2, T. R. Watters3, 3 and N. Schmedemann1 4 1 Institut für Planetologie, Westfälische Wilhelms-Universität Münster, Wilhelm-Klemm-Str.10, 5 48149 Münster, Germany.
-6 2 School of Earth and Space Exploration, Arizona State University, 3603 Tempe, AZ, USA.
-7 3 Center of Earth and Planetary Studies, National Air and Space Museum, Smithsonian 8 9 Institution, 37012 Washington, DC, USA.
+1 Timing and Origin of Compressional Tectonism in Mare Tranquillitatis 2 Enter authors here: T. Frueh, H. Hiesinger, C. van der Bogert, J. Clark, T. R. Watters, 3 and N. Schmedemann 4 Institut für Planetologie, Westfälische Wilhelms-Universität Münster, Wilhelm-Klemm-Str.10, 5 48149 Münster, Germany.
+6 School of Earth and Space Exploration, Arizona State University, 3603 Tempe, AZ, USA.
+7 Center of Earth and Planetary Studies, National Air and Space Museum, Smithsonian 8 9 Institution, 37012 Washington, DC, USA.
 10 Corresponding author: Thomas Frueh (thomas.frueh@uni-muenster.de) 11 Key Points: 12 Early compressional tectonism in Tranquillitatis, in the form of wrinkle ridges, is • 13 presumably related to subsidence and basin loading.
 14 • Later tectonism could reflect the evolution from a basin-localized to a global stress field 15 and the continued growth of ancient faults.
 16 Recent wrinkle ridge and lobate scarp formation in Tranquillitatis occurred in the last 50 17 • Ma and is influenced by a global stress field.
 18